How to Get Sole Custody in Arizona

 This one person is responsible for making the major decisions regarding the child’s care.

-Under Arizona child custody laws, both parents may discuss the matters as they arise, but the single parent designed as the sole legal decision-maker by the court has the authority to make the final decisions in any situations when both parents do not agree.
+Under Arizona child custody laws, both parents may discuss the matters as they arise, but the single parent designed as the sole legal decision-maker by the court has the authority to make the final decisions in any situation when both parents do not agree.

 Sole custody and child support in Arizona are not directly related and having sole custody will not change your child support obligation, which is decided, in part, by how much time you spend with your children.